rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.7.1.txt

 management plugin
 -----------------
 bug fixes
+- statistics database could remain down after nodes were restarted
+- broker could fail to start if clients attempt to connect before the management plugin is fully started
-- management plug-in could fail to start if there were strange permissions in /proc
+- management plugin could fail to start if there were strange permissions in /proc
 - overview could sometimes crash when another node starts up or shuts down
-- statistics database could be lost when nodes were restarted
-- shovels were not displayed if they were in an undefined state
 - slave synchronisation could sometimes be misrepresented on the management UI
 - encoding of underscore in URL properties was incomplete
 - management interface could break if there were html syntax characters in names
-- broker could fail to start if clients attempt to connect before the management plugin is fully started
+- shovels were not displayed if they were in an undefined state

 enhancements
 - rate of change of queue lengths added to the management API and UI